 It was the time of McCarthyism and the "red scare", but far worst paranoia ran deep with whispers of "we are not alone".
 Just a few years after Roswell, the time was ripe for a film adaptation of John Campbell's short story "Who Goes There?" and Howard Hawks was the man to bring it to the silver screen.
 For years, controversy has been bantering around about who actually directed "The Thing From Another World".
 Was it the credited Christina Nyby or Howard Hawks???
 Many have stated and it appears rightly so, that Hawks in fact did direct this feature, but to me it really doesn't matter, because it's still a great film.

 Another controversy at the time, actually came out of the sci-fi community.
 A few people were not happy with how Hawks changed the creature.
 In Campbell's novella and accurately recreated in John Carpenter's "The Thing", the alien would use it's ability to shape-shift in an attempt to defeat it's newest enemy.
 Hawks decided to only show quick glimpse of the creature until the end and when he did, it turn out to be a man in a jumpsuit with makeup on his face (James Arness).
 Again, for me the film works either way.
 If you want to see the story in a true special effects extravaganza, than see John Carpenter's "The Thing", but don't let that stop you from see this great film as well.

 Back to The Thing

-The House of Horrors is © by Internet Zombie Productions, 1997-PRESENT, all rights reserved.
+The House of Horrors is © House of horrors Production, 1997-PRESENT, all rights reserved.
 All other mentioned entities within this domain belong to their respective copyright owners and will not be infringed upon herein.